 Owing partly to their size, both Pitties and Amstaffs are in the top 30 breeds most likely to develop hip or elbow dysplasia.

-Approximately 1 in 4 Pitties and Amstaffs experience hip dysplasia.
+Around 1 in 4 Pitties and Amstaffs get hip dysplasia.
 And roughly 1 in 5 Pitties and Amstaffs suffer with elbow dysplasia.

-These joint conditions ultimately progress into painful arthritis and lameness.
+These joint conditions progress into painful arthritis and lameness.

 Both breeds are also prone to: